 General Statement of Duties

-This position performs complex clerical, secretarial, administrative, and office support duties following established guidelines and procedures to expedite the caseload and special proceedings processes and maintain the processes and procedures of the District and/or Magistrate Court, as assigned.
-Duties include managing case files and documents.
-The work is performed under the general supervision of the Director of Court Operations and direct supervision of the Court Operations Manager and Area Supervisor.
-Certain levels in the series may assist in training and may provide direction to other court clerks.
-The principal duties of this class are performed in a general office and courtroom environment.
+This position performs records management duties to ensure that case files, legal documents, and records are copied, indexed, stored, and retrieved following established guidelines and procedures to maintain the processes and procedures of the District and/or Magistrate Court.
+The position also performs general office support duties.
+The work is performed under the general supervision of the Director of Court Operations and direct supervision of the Area Supervisor.
+The principal duties of this class are performed in a general office environment.

 Examples of Work (Illustrative Only)

 - Retrieves case files, legal documents, and other Court records, following established Court guidelines and procedures;

 - Maintains a central records system which may include one or more filing systems, including electronic or computer systems;

 - Digitally scans, indexes, stores, and retrieves case files, legal documents, and other Court records, following established Court guidelines and procedures;